banner

 Proceed anyway? (y,N) _

-The following content will be output:
+The output will be as follows:

 Discarding device blocks: done